apache/incubator-taverna-site/content/download/index.md

 ## Which Taverna to download?
 There are several Taverna tools you can download:

- - [Taverna Language](/download/language) gives programmatic access to inspecting, modifying and converting [SCUFL2](/documentation/scufl2/) workflow definitions and [Research Object Bundles](https://w3id.org/bundle).
+ - [Apache Taverna Language](/download/language) gives programmatic access to inspecting, modifying and converting [SCUFL2](/documentation/scufl2/) workflow definitions and [Research Object Bundles](https://w3id.org/bundle).
- - [Taverna OSGi](/download/osgi) is a plugin system for Java console and desktop applications using OSGi, including an online update mechanism.
+ - [Apache Taverna OSGi](/download/osgi) is a plugin system for Java console and desktop applications using OSGi, including an online update mechanism.
  - [Taverna Workbench](/download/workbench) enables you to graphically create, edit and run workflows on your computer.
      Taverna 2.5 (non-Apache) Workbench is the latest series of the Workbench;
      it is highly recommended that you use this version if you are new to Taverna, or migrate to this version if you have used an earlier Taverna Workbench before.
- - [Taverna Command Line Tool](/download/command-line-tool) (not yet Apache) enables you to run workflows from a command prompt.
+ - [Taverna Command Line Tool](/download/command-line-tool) enables you to run workflows from a command prompt.
      This enables automated execution of workflows, e.g. on a Linux server.
  - [Taverna Server](/download/server) is the remote workflow execution service that enables you